High Blood Pressure, Hypertension

 What therapies does Dr. Weil recommend for those with high blood pressure?

 To lower blood pressure naturally, Dr. Weil recommends the lifestyle measures and nutritional supplements described below.
-If those changes don’t help, he may prescribe one or more of the conventional medications described above.
+If those changes don’t help, he recommends you seek guidance from your physician about prescribing one or more of the conventional medications described above.
 Here are Dr. Weil’s tips on how to lower your blood pressure.

 - Limit caffeine intake.